Photon Reconstruction in the Belle II Calorimeter Using Graph Neural Networks

-This process is repeated until all cluster centroids in a connected region are stable.
+This process is repeated until all cluster centroids in a connected region are stable within 1\,mm.

-In a post-processing step, an optimal subset, including the $n$ highest energetic crystals of all non-zero weighted crystals that minimize the energy resolution, is used to predict the cluster energy \erecbasf. $n$ depends on the measured noise in the event, and on the energy of the LM itself.
+In a third step, an optimal subset, including the $n$ highest energetic crystals of all non-zero weighted crystals that minimize the energy resolution, is used to predict the cluster energy \erecbasf. $n$ depends on the measured noise in the event, and on the energy of the LM itself.
 The noise level is estimated by counting the number of crystals in the event containing more than 5\,MeV that have times $t$ more than 125\,ns from the trigger time. \erecbasf is also corrected already within \basf for possible bias using simulated events.
 This bias includes leakage (energy not deposited in the crystals included in the energy sum) and beam backgrounds (energy included in the sum that is not from the signal photon). \erecbasf is the estimator for the generated energy of a particle.